Authorized Zurvita Independent Consultants

 Do not take Zeal Wellness if you are pregnant, nursing, or under 12 years of age.
 If you are taking any type of prescription medication, or if you have any questions concerning the ingredients in this product, consult your primary care physician before use.

-Frequently Asked Questions
+FAQ – Frequently Asked Questions:

-A: Zeal For Life Products can only be purchased via an authorized consultant and is soon to be available in over 50 countries within a few years.
+Q: Where can I purchase Zeal Wellness Products and what is the price?
+A: Zeal Products can only be purchased via an authorized consultant and is soon to be available in over 50 countries within a few years.
 Please click here to purchase products.
 Please click here to become an authorized consultant.

+Q: What is Zeal Wellness?
 A: Zeal Wellness is an all-in-one natural nutritional drink.
 Zeal Wellness is a synergistic blend of whole food concentrates providing an excellent source of nutrients, antioxidants and vitamins that enrich, restore, and protect you body at the cellular level.

+Q: Why is Zeal Wellness not in a liquid form?
 A: When it comes to nutritional potency, powder is more stable than liquid.
 The shipping weight of water also increases the price of the product so it is more economical to ship Zeal Wellness in a powdered form.

+Q: Why does Zeal Wellness not come in pill form?
 A: You would have to take 40-50 capsules to get the nutritional value found in one serving of Zeal Wellness.

 Q: What can Zeal Wellness be mixed with?